trufi-association/trufi-server-cities/README.md

 | domain     | cbba.trufi.app     | The domain name of the city.
 If you use the mode `virtual domains` then be creative as this variable will then not be of use but needs to be available |
 | otpversion | 1.5.0              | Put there `1.5.0` for regions running informal transport otherwise `2.0.0` |

 Create a new one based on the already existing config files to get an idea of their internal structure.
 Do that for each city you want to host backend services for.
+You may want to remove the other configuration city files which are meant to provide examples.

 ## Extensions